Abe Cohn

 Abraham Jerome Cohn (June 27, 1897 – October 23, 1970) was an American football and basketball player, coach and official.
 He played football and basketball at the University of Michigan from 1917 to 1920.
-He coached football and basketball at Whitworth College from 1921 to 1922 and at Spokane University from 1923 to 1924.
+He coached football and basketball at Whitworth College from 1921 to 1923 and at Spokane College from 1923 to 1925.
 He was also an official for the Pacific Coast Conference and the supervisor of the Washington State Liquor Board's licensing bureau from 1934 to 1968.

 Early years

 Cohn was born in Portland, Oregon in 1897.
 His parents, Hyman (sometimes listed as Herman) and Eva Cohn, emigrated from Russia to the United States in 1884 or 1885, and were identified in U.S. Census records as "Russian Yiddish."
 At the time of the 1900 Census, Cohn was living with his parents and four older siblings in Spokane, Washington.
 Cohn's father and two uncles founded the Cohn Brothers furniture store in Spokane in the 1890s.
 Over the next 40 years, the family continued to operate the store at the same location.
 Cohn attended Spokane's Lewis and Clark High School where he was a star football and basketball player.
 He was "remembered by Spokane football enthusiasts as the plunging back of the 1915 Lewis and Clark high school football team."